xdaybreakerx/resume/README.md

 This will be used as an extension of my portfolio site, which you can [find here.](https://xandersalathe.com)

 This project is based on the [Astro Resume Theme by srleom.](https://astro.build/themes/details/resume/)

+This site uses GitHub Actions to push the website to an AWS S3 bucket for deployment.